marcokohnen/U2Bootlegs2/README.md

-Bootlegs is an easy way to create your own personalbootleg catalog :
+Bootlegs is an easy way to create your own personal bootleg catalog :
   - Catalogize your collection by tour.
   - Fill in the data of your own bootlegs like date, title, location, city and so on.
   - Import tracks (only mp3 and wma files are supported) so you can play them individual or as complete concert.